p0186797/4u-problem-set-1-B/README.md

 Inside that file create a class called **MorseCodeQuestion**.

 Write a program that reads one line from the user containing a sequence of characters and outputs if it represents morse code.
-Morse code will be a sequence made up of: "-", "." and " " (dashes, periods and spaces) except there cannot be 2 or more spaces in a row.
+Morse code will be a sequence made up of: "-", "." and " " (dashes, periods and spaces) except there cannot be 2 or more spaces in a row and it cannot start or end with a space.

 &nbsp;&nbsp; **Sample Input 1**